egnha/gestalt/README.md

 #> [1] "GJNUE"
 ```

-We see the final result of the composition.
+You see the final result of the composition.
 But because `scramble()` is
 list-like, we can also inspect its intermediate steps by modifying it
 using a standard “map-reduce” strategy (i.e., higher-order function):